 Explanation of the limitations of your physical senses for an online course on using your senses.
-Also refer to detectors, sensors, vision, hearing, touch, smell, taste, electric waves, magnetic waves, gravity, physiology, psychic power, animals, insects, Ron Kurtus, School for Champions.
+Key words: detectors, sensors, vision, hearing, touch, smell, taste, electric waves, magnetic waves, gravity, physiology, psychic power, animals, insects, Ron Kurtus, School for Champions.
 Copyright © Restrictions

 Limits of Your Senses

 What you can sense of the world around you is limited by of a very narrow band of what is possible.
 Because of this, your perception of reality is biased by these limitations of what you can sense.
 Some animals or insects perceive a world that is often very different than what we can see or hear.

 - How does it change our perception of reality?